kevthanewversi/Torch/README.md

 # Torch

-A simple torch application for android
+A simple minimalist UI  torch application for android